 - Negligent Federal Air Traffic Controllers: Human error can lead to planes landing and taking off at dangerous times.
-Runway collisions or near-collisions are extremely common at large airports and these often occur because of negligence on the part of air traffic controllers.
+Runway collisions or near-collisions are extremely common at large airports, and these often occur because of negligence on the part of air traffic controllers.

 Airline owners or companies can be held liable for operator negligence.
-Injured victims can seek compensation for medical expenses, loss of wages and other damages.
-Families of deceased aviation accident victims can file a wrongful death claim seeking compensation for medical costs, funeral expenses, lost future income, benefits and other damages.
+Injured victims can seek compensation for medical expenses, loss of wages, and other damages.
+Families of deceased aviation accident victims can file a wrongful death claim seeking compensation for medical costs, funeral expenses, lost future income, benefits, and other damages.
 An airplane owner does not have to be piloting a plane to be held responsible for the injuries caused by their aircraft.
 Commercial airlines are held to an even stricter standard than private airplane owners.
 Commercial airline companies are considered common carriers that have a duty of care to passengers.
-Not only must common carriers provide safe travel for their customers, they also must provide expedient compensation to the injured victims of their accidents.
+Not only must common carriers provide safe travel for their customers, but they also must provide expedient compensation to the injured victims of their accidents.

 An airline accident case may fall under state, federal or international law.
 If you or a loved one has been injured in an airplane accident, please contact experienced Miami accident attorney Ruth E. Johnson for a free and comprehensive consultation.
 We will ensure that you receive the compensation you rightfully deserve.